charlietjitra/charlietjitra/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning Testing framework and react.js(sort of..)
 - 👀 I’m interested in Fullstack/Backend/Testing developer
 - 👯 I’m looking to collaborate on backend and testing project
 - 📫 How to reach me: tjitracharlie@gmail.com